 Prerequisite: TB test, physical examination within the last six months.
 Proof of vaccination for hepatitis B (or signed waiver), rubeola, rubella, mumps, diphtheria, and tetanus.
 Criminal clearance and current CPR card (for health-care providers) required.
-Malpractice insurance, LA City Fire Card and RN license obtained within the past 18 months.
+Malpractice insurance, and LA City Fire Card.

 Supports registered nurses licensed within the last 18 months in their progression from education to professional practice.
 While working with pre-arranged preceptors in acute care facilities, students will have the opportunity to expand upon the knowledge and skills learned in a pre-licensure nursing program.
-Offered pass/no-pass only.
+Offered pass/ no-pass only.
 Field trip required.